0Miquel/Pytorch-training-toolkit/README.md

 - Track the hyperparameters and metrics of every run
 - Display the predictions through the different epochs
 - Upload complex media and charts
-- Save your model as a WandB artifcat
+- Save your model as a WandB artifact
-- Hyperparameter search using Sweeps

 For more information on how it works, visit its [documentation](https://docs.wandb.ai/).